Guy Spier: Public Talks

 From 2000 to 2005, Spier served as the President of the Oxford Alumni Association of New York with the close support of Amanda Pullinger.
 Under his and Pullinger's leadership, the association grew to over 5,000 members and was a pioneer in bringing an American style approach on alumni relations to a British university.
-From 2007 to 2009, Spier served on the Advisory Board of the Dakshana Foundation.
-In 2011, Spier founded the VALUEx conference in Klosters.
-In 2017, Spier joined the newly formed board of the Swiss Friends of Oxford University.
-He also serves on the board of UN Watch and on the advisory boards of Horasis and World Minds He is also a member of the International Council of the Global Leadership Foundation, which was founded by Nobel Peace Prize winner F. W. de Klerk.
+From 2007 to 2009, Spier served on the advisory board of the Dakshana Foundation.